 A 2010 study also looked into psyllium use for gastrointestinal issues.
 This study indicated the psyllium had gut-stimulating effects, and caused laxative effects.
 In turn, researchers claimed it may help in gastrointestinal problems (9).

-9Increased fiber intake may improve stool frequency for individuals with constipation.
+9Fiber is a colon cleanse that may improve stool frequency for individuals with constipation.
 A 2012 review looked over 1322 articles relating to fiber intake and anti constipation.
 Articles showed varying degrees of positive results.
 Yet, fiber did not improve stool consistency or pain associated with any conditions (11).

 Another review concluded that fiber was ‘moderately’ effective, but that it had some side effects (12).

 For a good form of fiber, many experts recommend chia seeds (13).
 However, fiber can be found in a variety of other foods, including fruits, vegetables, and potatoes.

 10Docusate sodium is a traditional colon cleanse that acts as a stool softener for anti constipation benefits.
 A study published in 2013 explored the use of oral docusate in managing constipation in hospice patients.
 The study was conducted over the course of 10 days.
 The study suggested that docusate does not necessarily work for everyone, and cautioned using it on an individual case basis only (14).